DiMorten/deforestation_uncertainty/README.md

 Example: to train in PA site for [2018, 2019] dates, execute the script two times, once for each year (2018 and 2019)

+## Run in batch (Multiple executions)
+This script allows training for single run, MCD and ensemble methods.
+It also allows inference for single run and MCD methods.
+For inference on ensemble method go to the next section.

+In the paper, multiple training and inference runs are applied for each uncertainty method (10 repetitions).
+To run those repetitions, use `train_grid_execution.ipynb`

+1. Set the data in the folder structure from section _Folder structure_
+2. Open the `train_grid_execution.ipynb` notebook
+3. Configure the training run using the _config_ dictionary.
+    - `training`: If True, training is done.
+Default: False
+    - `training_times`: If training, specify number of training runs
+    - `inferring`: If True, inference is done.
+Default: True
+    - `site`: Dataset site.
+Options are presented next.
+Default: "PA"
+        - "MT" (Mato Grosso)
+        - "PA" (Para)
+    - `training_date`: Training with current or earlier pair of dates.
+Options: "current", "earlier".
+Default: "earlier"
+    - `mode`: Uncertainty mode.
+Options are presented next.
+Default: 'mcd' (Monte Carlo Dropout)
+        - mcd: Monte Carlo Dropout
+        - single_run: Entropy from a single inference run
+        - ensemble: Ensemble (Only training.
+For inference, use train_ensemble.ipynb)
+   - inference_times: Number of inference times for the ensemble
+   - uncertainty_method: Select uncertainty metric.
+Options: "pred_entropy": Predictive entropy, "pred_var": Predictive variance, "MI": Mutual Information, "KL": Kullback-Leibler Divergence.
+Default: "pred_entropy"

 ## MCD (Execute a single experiment)

 1. Set the data in the folder structure from section _Folder structure_